cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 Since both systems have only two atoms in their unit cells it is not necessary to have a separate .xyz file with the atomic positions.
-To make it simple we are going to write the coordinates in the ''&COORD'' subsection of the input file.
+To make it simple we are going to write the coordinates in the `&COORD` subsection of the input file.

-Do not forget to put in your work directory the files ''GTH_POTENTIALS'' and ''GTH_BASIS_SETS'', which contain the parameters for the pseudopotentials and basis sets used in the calculations.
+Do not forget to put in your work directory the files `GTH_POTENTIALS` and `GTH_BASIS_SETS`, which contain the parameters for the pseudopotentials and basis sets used in the calculations.

 After the calculation is finished, you can check the files created in your directory.
-First open the output file ''MgO_opt.out'' and search for the following banner:
+First open the output file `MgO_opt.out` and search for the following banner:

 ```
 *******************************************************************************